 “On Feb.
 4, I asked for the average single family home evaluation increase, and the immediate answer was 8.9 percent,” he wrote.
 “I then asked if the town had dropped the mill rates to offset the evaluation increase as Hampstead always did when a new tax roll came out and as every town does.
-If you look at your tax bills from 2025 and 2026, you will know the answer is no. So now the question is, will they drop the mill rates to offset the evaluation increase?”
+If you look at your tax bills from 2025 and 2026, you will know the answer is no. So now the question is, will they drop the mill rates to offset the evaluation increase?” n